Julio Sadorra: Chess career

 In 2008, then still an International Master (IM), Sadorra played for the Club Intchess Team of Singapore in the 1st Asian Club Chess Cup held in Al-Ain, Abu Dhabi, UAE, manning Board 2 with an ELO of 2431 where he scored 4.0/7 (+4 =0 -3) for a 57.1% winning rate and a Tournament Performance Rating (TPR) of 2400.
 The team ended in 9th place among 30 teams.

 GM Sadorra tied for first in the 2013 US Open held in Madison, Wisconsin from July 27-August 4.
-His eight wins and one loss put him on 8/9 and he finished tied with eventual winner GM Joshua Friedel and IM Mackenzie Molner.
+His eight wins and one loss put him on 8/9 and he finished tied with eventual winner GM Joshua Friedel and IM Mackenzie Molner (now GM after completing his final GM norm at this event).
 Friedel and Molner advanced on tiebreaks to a blitz playoff, which Friedel won as Sadorra eventually finished in 3rd place.
 He also won the Continental class(2) championship at Virginia in June 2016.

 In 2017, he tied for first with fellow Filipino GM Mark Paragua in the 9th Annual Chesapeake Open with a record of 6-1 (+5 =2 -0) in the tournament that employed no tie-breaks.
 Sadorra and Paragua each won US$1,100.00 for their first place tie.

 He has coached for the North Texas Chess Academy and UT Dallas.
 Sadorra was part of the University of Texas (UT) Dallas team that won the Pan-American Intercollegiate Championship in 2010, 2011 and 2012.